ShreyaGhatnatti/GRIP-TASK-5/README.md

 # GRIP-TASK-5
-‘Exploratory Data Analysis’ on the provided dataset ‘SampleSuperstore’
+Perform ‘Exploratory Data Analysis’ on the provided dataset ‘SampleSuperstore’
+● As a business manager, try to find out the weak areas where you can work to make more profit.